-June was reassuring for Express Entry applicants as the major shock that the previous cutoff score of 470 gave potential applicants was reduced.
+June was reassuring for Express Entry applicants as the major shock that the previous cutoff score of 470 gave potential applicants, was reduced.
 On June 12th, the score decreased to 465, giving a small breath of fresh air to those who were holding their horses for the past few months.

 If you are worried about whether or not you will qualify for Express Entry, you need to click here and see if you meet the requirements.